2025/2026 Key Dates

 The Loneliest Man in Town, Tizza Covi and Rainer Frimmel, Austria

-Wolfram, Warwick Thorton, Australia
+Wolfram, Warwick Thornton, Australia

 我们不是陌生人 Wo Men Bu Shi Mo Sheng Ren (We Are All Strangers), Anthony Chen, Singapore